Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: Acknowledgements

 \section{Acknowledgements}

+Zi-Long Man is grateful to Liang-Zhen Wen for helpful discussions.
 This work is also supported by the National Natural Science Foundation of China under Grant Nos.
 12335001 and 12247101, the ‘111 Center’ under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No. 25JRRA799), the fundamental Research Funds for the Central Universities, the project for top-notch innovative talents of Gansu province, and Lanzhou City High-Level Talent Funding.